-How can we make Mass more accessible to those with Developmental Disabilities?
+How can we make Mass more accessible to those with Intellectual and/or Developmental Disabilities?

 SPRED communities are encouraged to participate at Mass.
 Adaptations are designed to honor our friends with developmental disabilities and draw them more fully into the celebration of the Mass.
-Onsite liturgy training is provided upon request through the Regional Resource Center to catechists and priests in anticipation of hosting a SPRED Family Mass in their parish setting.
+Onsite liturgy training is provided upon request to catechists and priests in anticipation of hosting a SPRED Family Mass in their parish setting.

 The more powerful the liturgical experiences; the more meaningful the catechesis.
 SPRED sessions draw on liturgical experiences enriched by the inclusion and participation of all.

 Click here for more information on SPRED Family Masses.